How Long Is 120 Minutes? A Comprehensive Exploration of Time and Measurement

 Our perception of time isn't merely a psychological phenomenon; it also involves physiological processes within the brain.
 Several brain areas contribute to time perception, including:

-• Prefrontal Cortex: Essential for higher-order cognitive functions, it plays a crucial role in estimating time intervals and making decisions based on time constraints.
+Prefrontal Cortex: Essential for higher-order cognitive functions, it has a big impact in estimating time intervals and making decisions based on time constraints.

 Frequently Asked Questions (FAQ)